shanecandoit/FunctionsValidated/README.md

 There are for 4 main components.

 There will be Object (or Schema) this will be the attributes and the attribute type.
+This is like the ".h" for c++.

 There will be Tables (or Samples) this will be rows of data, where the columns are the attributes and this will be a table all of a single Object.
+This will be a collection of instances of an object.

 There will be Functions (or Processes) this will have a name, summary, and one or more input tables, and one or more output tables.
 This just defines the input and output objects really.

 There will be TestCases (or Examples) this will have a name, summary and the same as a function but the tables will have sample data, rows.
 A TestCase is saying that "when this function is called with these input tables, it *should* produce these output tables".
+TestCases will NOT have code associated.

 How to use this API?